Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Introduction

 The primary objective of the competition was, therefore, to evaluate the ability of the participants to propose different regression strategies to predict milk quality traits.
 In particular, it has been required to provide accurate predictions for the traits exploiting only the information contained in the corresponding milk spectra.
 The variables to be predicted have been chosen in order to introduce some trait specific challenges, as it will be clear in the next section.

 Different participants, or groups of, took part in the competition.
 In this work, the best six contributions, evaluated in terms of their predictive performances, are presented focusing both on the results obtained and on the subjective choices the participants made in terms of pre-processing and modelling paradigms.
-The rest of the paper is structured as follows.
-The data that have been provided and the criteria considered to evaluate the contributions are introduced in Section \ref{sec:sec2}.
-In Section \ref{sec:sec3} the different modelling strategies devised by the participants are outlined.
-In Section \ref{sec:sec4}, a critical discussion of the results and of the proposed approaches, together with an overview on the recurring themes discussed during authors' presentations at the workshop, is provided.
-Lastly, Section \ref{sec:conclusion} concludes the paper with some considerations on the competition.